Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: The UDA-Part Dataset

 \subsection{Data Generation}

-There are several criteria that our new benchmark needs to satisfy.
-First, the part labels should be fine-grained, i.e., the number of parts per category should be large.
-This ensures the models trained on our data will be useful in different problem settings.
-Second, we need to consider multiple prototypes (i.e., subtypes) for each object category to capture the intra-category variability and reduce the domain gap.
-Finally, an adequate number of real images needs to be annotated for evaluation purposes, such that we can benchmark the transfer to real-world scenarios.
-With the above criteria in mind, we construct CGPart in the following steps:
+We build UDA-Part in five steps.
+Examples of the annotations on the synthetic images and the real test images are shown in Figure~\ref{fig:overview}.
+More details (e.g., CAD models, part list, etc.) could be found in the supplementary material.

-\textbf{(1) Select the 3D CAD models.} For each category, we select $4$ to $5$ high-quality 3D CAD models from ShapeNetCore~\cite{shapenet2015}.
+\textbf{(1) Select 3D CAD models.} UDA-Part is composed of $21$ 3D CAD models from $5$ vehicle categories: \emph{car}, \emph{motorbike}, \emph{aeroplane}, \emph{bus}, and \emph{bicycle}.
 Each CAD model represents a common prototype (i.e., subtype) of the category it belongs to.
 For example, for the category \emph{bicycle}, the CAD models are different bicycle subtypes such as \emph{utility}, \emph{sports}, \emph{road}, and \emph{tandem}.
 These can effectively represent the structural variability of bicycle objects.
-In total, we select $21$ CAD models to be included and annotated in CGPart.
-A full list of these CAD models and their visualizations are included in the supplementary.
+In total, we select $21$ CAD models to be included and annotated in UDA-Part.

-\textbf{(2) Define the list of parts to be studied.} We take references from existing vehicle part datasets~\cite{chen2014detect,thomas2008using} and Wikipedia~\cite{enwiki:1010693301,enwiki:998640799,enwiki:995736929} to determine the part list for each category.
+\textbf{(2) Define list of parts to be studied.} We take references from existing vehicle part datasets~\cite{chen2014detect,thomas2008using} and Wikipedia~\cite{enwiki:1010693301,enwiki:998640799,enwiki:995736929} to determine the part list for each category.
 Comparing with the part list in PascalPart ~\cite{chen2014detect}, we make more fine-grained level definitions.
 For example, in PascalPart, the category \emph{car} has a part ``back side''.
 We instead distinguish ``back windshield'', ``tail light'', ``back bumper'', and ``trunk''.
-We also distinguish parts based on their relative positions.
-For example, ``left handle'' and ``right handle'' are two different parts in \emph{bicycle}, which implicitly requires the model to have a more comprehensive understanding of the object pose.
-Note that the fine-grained definition used here makes it possible to merge the part list and map to other coarse lists defined in existing datasets.
+The fine-grained definition used here makes it possible to merge the part list and map to other coarse lists defined in existing datasets.